Don’t fall for these common misconceptions. Here’s what to know during Medicare Open Enrollment.

 Actually, Medicare Advantage Plans often have significant differences.
 Among them: provider networks, prescription drug coverage, and premiums.

 Many Medicare Advantage Plans also bundle in extra benefits that Original Medicare doesn’t cover.
 This can include vision, hearing, and dental coverage.
 It can also include fitness programs like SilverSneakers.
-And thanks to new Medicare rules, you may see even more extras than in the past, such as transportation to doctor appointments or benefits for people with certain chronic conditions.
+You may see even more extras than in the past, such as transportation to doctor appointments or benefits for people with certain chronic conditions.

 Not all Medicare Advantage Plans will offer these extras, so if they’re important to you, you’ll want to keep those in mind as you review your coverage.